-- 1) Your character's Current Willpower Score is used in an Opposed Check against many Disciplines of the Evil Way. - 2) You use your character's Current Willpower in making a Fear Check when he first sees a creature.
-The higher his Willpower Score, the less likely your character is to be scared. - 3) If your character has a Willpower Score of 50 or higher, he may be able to learn any Discipline of the Art (except Sensing the Unknown). - 4) Your character's Willpower Score helps determine how well he can perform certain skills, particularly those of a professional nature.
+1) Your character's Current Willpower Score is used in an Opposed Check against many Disciplines of the Evil Way.
+2) You use your character's Current Willpower in making may be able to learn any Discipline of the Art (except Sensing the Unknown).
+4) Your character's Willpower Score helps determine he well he can perform certain skills, particularly those of professional nature